 - radiation therapy for cancers

-- trauma (piercing or blunt near the heart)
+- piercing or blunt trauma near the heart

-- cancer (heart or pericardium or metastatic cancer from other organs)
+- cancer of the heart or pericardium or metastatic cancer from other organs

 - heart attack